ItsZeusBro/Hydra/README.md

 ### Things to Note about the diagram:
 - The Routine of a Computable can only be run on a Machine capable of carrying out its exact instructions in the routine's exact order.
     - So imagine in the example that the directed graph is capable of computing each step of the routine faithfully
-- Lets assume that all Hydra Computables are sequential in the execution of their Routines
+- Lets assume that all Hydra Computables are sequential in the execution of their Routines.
+This means syntax initially takes precidence over semantic within the routines runtime.
+Semantic represents full evaluation of the underlying step, but this would not leverage concurrency.
+So The Hydra Machine Abstraction does not use this type of life-cycle for the evaluation of a Hydra File
-    - When Hydra speaks of concurrency, we call these Meta-Computables or Orchastrations (more on this later).
-But a Meta-Computable would not fall under a mere "Computable Element" for communication purposes.
+- When Hydra speaks of concurrency, we call these Relative-Computables or Orchastrations (more on this later).
-    - A Meta-Computable uses the same 6 core principles as a normal computable.
+    - They are not meant to be rigorously understood, rather, they describe loosely associated parts at the highest levels of your app moving in some sequence where sequence doesnt even matter that much.
+    - It looks similar to a brain storming session on a whiteboard, meaning, relating large concepts together in this thing called your app.
+Where the lines between the Computable Objects have no sequential semantic.

-#### However, these should be thought of a bit differently for a Meta-Computable
+## The six core abstractions should be thought of a bit differently for Relative Computables

-1. Results of Computables
+1. Results as ***Source Data***
-2. Storage of those Results
+2. ***Structure and Management*** of those Results
-3. Routine based on those Results
+3. A ***Routine*** associated on those Results
-4. A Machine capable of performing that Routine
+4. A ***Machine*** capable of performing that Routine.
-5. A Composite Result
+5. A Composite ***Result***
 6. A place and method to send it to

+### Notes on Relative Computables
+- To understand the job of Relative Computables we need to understand the extremes.
+The absolute top layer of your application code (root or app level), and one of the absolute bottoms that knows nothing about anything other than their specific job for which they have everything they need. (leaf or pure functional level)
+    - In otherwords the entire application in the Computable Object Model is just a tree, with pure functions at the bottom, and pure associations at the top
+- A Relative Computable is a mix of both.
+It translates the top to the bottom and the bottom to the top.
+The less of this code we have, the better.
+But it is still needed.

+## The six core abstractions should be thought of differently for the highest level called "App-Computables":
+1. These are the results of all of your lower level Computables, whose results look more and more involved the more you go down.
+The App Level is the queitest place in your application with the slowest moving parts.
+Results bubbling up the stack are mere happy thoughts if things are going well, or just silence.
+2. ***Structure and Management*** of those results are also less involved at the app level in as much The ***Routine*** matters less the higher you go, but you still need one to get things done
+- Moira aims to service the high level ***Machine*** Abstractions and the Low Level Machine

 ##### Why do we not add "Display" to the list?
 - This is an important question.
 The result is a form of display when it is shared!
 So Network encapsulates the logic of Display.
 To network is to communicate.
 That is a form of display, and we wont really delve too much into this distinction because it's not relevant here (even though it is at the end).